zer2/fantasy-basketball-optimizer/about/turnovers.md

 The concept of playing to your outs is mostly invoked in cases where a player is likely to lose.
 When a player is likely to win, a complementary concept is at play: [win-more](https://articles.starcitygames.com/magic-the-gathering/win-more-in-commander-magic-what-it-is-and-isnt/).
 The idea of win-more is that there is no point strategizing around situations which aure guaranteed wins for the same reason that there is no point strategizing around situations that are guaranteed losses.
 Adding it to the concept of playing to your outs, the full picture is that one should not strategize around any scenario where the outcome is guaranteed; rather, one should strategize around scenarios where the outcome hangs in the balance and could be affected by strategic decision-making.
 In the case of fantasy basketball, scenarios where the drafter has a significant disadvantage in terms of playing time are largely irrelevant because they are going to lose no matter what.
 But the flipside scenario is also irrelevant: if the drafter has a significant advantage in playing time, they are going to win no matter what.
 The only relevant scenarios to strategize around are those where the outcome is close, and for the outcome to be close, each drafter must win some share of the counting statistics, making it unclear which team has the advantage in turnovers.

 One might counter with the empirical fact that succesful teams tend to do poorly in turnovers.
-I believe that this is the truth, but inverting the logic to claim that doing poorly in turnovers leads to success is a fallacy of [questionable cause](https://en.wikipedia.org/wiki/Questionable_cause).
+I don't dispute the fact, but inverting the logic to claim that doing poorly in turnovers leads to success is a fallacy of [questionable cause](https://en.wikipedia.org/wiki/Questionable_cause).
 Simplifying this drastically, consider the following results:

 | | Drafter A | Drafter B | Drafter C | Drafter D|
 |:-------|:-------|:-------|:-------|:-------|